 On December 13, 2006, the United Nations Headquarters in New York adopted the Convention on the Rights of Persons with Disabilities.
 This new convention will bring about a great change.
 It will encourage people to view handicaps as humans with the same set of rights as regular people instead of “objects” of medical treatment and help.
 In short, this United Nations Convention will bring the same rights to disables as those of normal people.

-There are eight principles that are the fundamentals of the convention:
+t are the fundamentals of the convention:

 1. Disables must be able to have individual autonomy.